THE PEACE JOURNALIST MAGAZINE

 ABOUT THE CENTER’S DIRECTOR

-journalism seminars and workshops in 32 countries around the world.
-He is also director of education for the organization Making Peace Visible.Making Peace Visible.
+journalism seminars and workshops in 34 countries around the world.

 Youngblood is a three-time J. William Fulbright Scholar